 In most cases, the symptoms go away on their own.
-Still it is best to see a doctor if the rash gets very painful, severe and spreads rapidly, or if the rash doesn’t get better within a month.
-Also see your doctor if the rash affects sensitive areas like the genitals and face, or if it gets unbearably painful, affecting your routine and sleep.
+Still, it is best to see a doctor if the rash gets very painful, severe and spreads rapidly, or if the rash doesn’t get better within a month.
+Also, see your doctor if the inflammation affects sensitive areas like the genitals and face or if it gets unbearably painful, affecting your routine and sleep.

 Common Risk Factors of Contact Dermatitis

 - Exposure to chemicals, acids and alkalis